dariober/ASCIIGenome/README.md

 ----------

 ```
--f
+rpm [track regex]
-    Required sam flags.
-Use 4096 for reads on top strand
+      Toggle display of read coverage from raw count to reads per million
--F
+      for alignment files captured by [track regex]
-    Filtering sam flags.
-Use 4096 for reads on top strand
+-f INT
--q
+-F INT
-    Minumum mapping quality for a read to be considered
+      Include (-f) and exclude (-F) reads with INT bits set
--m
+mapq INT
-    Maximum number of lines to print for read tracks.
+      Include reads with mapq >= INT
--rpm
+maxLines INT
-    Toggle on/off the normalization of Reads Per Million for bam input.
-Default off
+      Maximum number of lines to print for alignment tracks

--ml
+q       Quit
-    Maximum number of lines to print for each methylation track
+h       Show this help.
+See also https://github.com/dariober/ASCIIGenome
 ```

 Genome option